 White box testing is the process wherein the analyst is aware of the software’s coding and architecture.
 It is also referred to as transparent box testing.
 Engineers apply this to do unit testing.

-Remember that only programmers can often employ white box testing not the consumers.
+Remember that white box testing is often employed by programmers and not by consumers.
 So, avoid becoming distracted by learning white box testing.
 Learn the distinction between black box and white box testing approaches and concentrate on refining your black box testing abilities.
 In the final phases of the profession, one may need to study white box testing in order to broaden the technical skills and increase the benefits to the company.

 Grey box testing is the blend of both black and white box testing.
-The purpose of grey box testing is to uncover faults and problems caused by the software’s structure or incorrect usage.
-Whenever you need to solve a significant problem in web services, you employ grey box testing.
-There are numerous technologies available to assist in the grey testing of apps.
+The purpose of gray box testing is to uncover faults and problems caused by the software’s structure or incorrect usage.
+Whenever you need to solve a significant problem in web services, you employ gray box testing.
+There are numerous technologies available to assist in the gray testing of apps.

 As soon as we understand manual testing types, we move on to manual testing tools.

 Following is a listing of the best manual software testing tools: